 - Proof-read it and re-edit.
 For me this was emailing it to my kindle or Kobo in Epub format.

-- Unless it is about a specific character, remove any rants, personal politics, biases etc and go back to step 2.
-(I may be a little guilty here)
+- Unless it is for a specific plot element, remove any rants, personal politics, biases etc and go back to step 2.
+(I may have failed a bit here)

 - Go back to step 2.
-I did this four times, each update fixing dozens of problems, and of course probably adding some new ones, very like programming really!
+I did this four (or was it five) times, each update fixing dozens of problems, and of course probably adding some new ones, very like programming really!
 Hot tip here is if you change something, go back a few paragraphs before re-reading it.
 Feel free to email me any errors, I’m certainly not perfect.

 - By now you will be sick of reading your masterpiece so get someone critical to read it and take their advice carefully, then go back to step 2 if necessary.